byjg/docker-php/docs/image-fpm.md

 ## The "*-fpm" Images

-The FPM images extends the "*-base" Image and have installed the modules PHP-FPM.
+The FPM images extend the "*-base" image and have PHP-FPM installed.

 This image exposes the port:
 - 9000 for the FPM

 ## PHP "*-fpm-nginx" Images

-The FPM-NGINX images extends "\*-fpm" and "\*-base" images and have also a full-featured LEMP Server: PHP + NGINX 1.12.x (without mysql bundled).
+The FPM-NGINX images extend the "\*-fpm" and "\*-base" images and also include a full-featured LEMP Server: PHP + NGINX 1.12.x (without MySQL bundled).

 This image exposes the ports:
 - 80
 - 443

 The home directory is defined by the NGINX_ROOT environment variable.
-If not set defaults to  `/var/www/html`.
+If not set, it defaults to `/var/www/html`.

-Basically to start type:
+To start, simply type:

 ```bash
 docker run -v $PWD:/var/www/html -p 80:80 byjg/php:8.0-fpm-nginx
 ```

-By default, the nginx serves all files in /var/www/html.
+By default, NGINX serves all files in /var/www/html.

-You can set your own NGINX configurations by attaching a volume to:
+You can set your own NGINX configurations by attaching volumes to:
 - /etc/nginx/nginx.conf
 - /etc/nginx/http.d/   # Vhosts
 - /etc/nginx/conf.d/   # Root level configuration